awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteCluster.md

 ## Deleting a DB instance from an Aurora DB cluster<a name="USER_DeleteInstance"></a>

 You can delete a DB instance from an Aurora DB cluster as part of the process of deleting the entire cluster\.
 If your cluster contains a certain number of DB instances, then deleting the cluster requires deleting each of those DB instances\.
 You can also delete one or more reader instances from a cluster while leaving the cluster running\.
 You might do so to reduce compute capacity and associated charges if your cluster isn't busy\.

 To delete a DB instance, you specify the name of the instance\.

 You can delete a DB instance using the AWS Management Console, the AWS CLI, or the RDS API\.

+**Note**
+When an Aurora Replica is deleted, its instance endpoint is removed immediately, and the Aurora Replica is removed from the reader endpoint\.
+If there are statements running on the Aurora Replica that is being deleted, there is a three\-minute grace period\.
+Existing statements can finish during the grace period\.
+When the grace period ends, the Aurora Replica is shut down and deleted\.

 For Aurora DB clusters, deleting a DB instance doesn't necessarily delete the entire cluster\.
 You can delete a DB instance in an Aurora cluster to reduce compute capacity and associated charges when the cluster isn't busy\.
 For information about the special circumstances for Aurora clusters that have one DB instance or zero DB instances, see [Deleting an Aurora cluster with a single DB instance](#USER_DeleteInstance.SingleInstance) and [Deleting an empty Aurora cluster](#USER_DeleteInstance.Empty)\.

 **Note**
 You can't delete a DB cluster when deletion protection is enabled for it\.
 For more information, see [Deletion protection for Aurora clusters](#USER_DeletionProtection)\.
 You can disable deletion protection by modifying the DB cluster\.
 For more information, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

 ### Console<a name="USER_DeleteInstance.CON"></a>